earaujoassis/hyprland/packages.md

 - alacritty: This is the default terminal
 - waybar: Waybar now has hyprland support
 - swaybg: This is used to set a desktop background image
-- swaylock-effects: This allows for the locking of the desktop its a fork that adds some editional visual effects
 - wofi: This is an application launcher menu
 - wlogout: This is a logout menu that allows for shutdown, reboot and sleep
 - mako: This is a graphical notification daemon